prajwalvp/Dracula/README.md

 ### Instructions (which assume familiarity with TEMPO)

 You should have an initial ephemeris (parfile) and set of TOAs (timfile).
-Place JUMPs around every epoch except for one.
+Place JUMPs around every epoch (each comprising of a group of TOAs) except for one.
 If your initial parfile is reasonable, you should be able to run TEMPO on this and get pretty flat residuals.
+Beware of gropups of TOAs close to rotational phase 0.5, some of those can appear at rotational phase -0.5.
+In that case TEMPO is assuming the wrong rotation count, whenever it happens it cannot converge on an accurate solution.

 If necessary, put an EFAC in your timfile such that this step also results in a reduced chi-squared (henceforce "chi2") of ~1.

 Epochs can be joined together by removing JUMPs from the timfile.
 Try doing this between nearby epochs, while inserting a "PHASE N" (where N is some integer number of phase wraps) between them.
-Some value of N (maybe 0) will hopefully result in a chi2 ~1, and if this is unambiguous, changing N by +/-1 should give a chi2 that is considerably larger than 1.
-This should vary parabolically--the issue is whether this parabola is narrow enough to be unambiguous.
-If it is, keep adding more of these PHASE wraps wherever you feel you can do so unambiguously.
-Once you reach a point where a range of PHASE wraps at some point seem to give acceptable fits, you are ready to move onto using the script.
+Some value of N (maybe 0) will hopefully result in a chi2 ~1, and if this value is unique, changing N by +/-1 should give a chi2 that is considerably larger than 1.
+In this case, you can keep adding more of these PHASE wraps to other gaps bewtween TOAs where you feel you can get a unique (or unambiguous) solution.

-Insert "PHASEA" at the position of your ambiguous PHASE wrap and "PHASEB" at another position (always unJUMP-ing the connected epochs relative to one another).
-Experiment a few times to get a sense of the range of values for PHASE wraps in these two positions that give reasonable fits (chi2 close to 1) and put those ranges into initialize_wraps.sh, along with the required TEMPO information.
+Once you reach a gap where multiple PHASE wraps seem to give acceptable fits, you have an ambiguous gap: you cannot proceed with manual connection.
+Then you need to use the sieve.sh script.

+Run the initialize.sh script.
+Then write "PHASEA" in your TOA list where you have the shortest ambiguous gap, also removing the JUMPs around it.

+Edit sieve.sh.
+First, enter your TEMPO, basedir, rundir, ephem, and parfile information at the top of the file.
+Then edit with "previous labels = 0" and "next label = A".
+Run the script.
+This will find all the acceptable integers for the gap labelled with PHASEA.
+These are written in file WRAPs.dat, which that tabulates the chi2 for each of these combinations.

-Run initialize_wraps.sh.
-This will run TEMPO with every combination of PHASEA and PHASEB in the specified ranges and output a file called WRAPs.dat that tabulates the chi2 for each of these combinations.
-Sort this on the chi2 column into a new file called acc_WRAPs.dat (ie, "acceptable wraps").
+Sort this on the chi2 column into file called acc_WRAPs.dat (replacing the previous file with such name).
 The command for this is "sort -nk 3 WRAPs.dat > acc_WRAPs.dat".
 Delete all lines below which chi2 is unacceptably large.
-This cutoff is up to you.
-Maybe 2 or 3.
-Search your soul.
+This cutoff is up to you, but 2 is a good choice.

-Now we move onto the main script, update_wraps.sh.
+Now, in the TOA file, include the tag PHASEB in the nest shortest gap, commenting the JUMPs around it.
+Then edit sieve.sh, with previous labels being "0 A" and "next_label = B".
+Run sieve.sh again.
+Every acceptable combination of PHASEA that was in your acc_WRAPs.dat file will be tested along with a range of PHASEB values.
+These are determined by finding the minimum of the chi2 parabola in each case.
+When sript is done, repeat sorting: "sort -nk 4 WRAPs.dat > acc_WRAPs.dat" (4, not 3).
+Delete all lines below which chi2 is unacceptably large.

 This is an iterative process.
-First, enter your TEMPO, basedir, rundir, ephem, and parfile information at the top of the file.
-Maybe you want to edit chi2_threshold now, maybe not.
-You might want to reduce it in future runs to speed things up.
-For your first run, prev_labels should be "A B" and next_label should be "C".
-With each additional run, these will 'increment' (on the second run, they will be "A B C" and "D").
+For your third run, prev_labels should be "0 A B" and next_label should be "C".
+With each additional run, these will 'increment' (on the fourht run, they will be " 0 A B C" and "D").

-In your timfile, leave PHASEA and PHASEB, and add a PHASEC (unJUMP-ing the connected epochs relative to one another).
-Now run update_wraps.sh.
-Every acceptable combination of PHASEA and PHASEB that was in your acc_WRAPs.dat file will be tested along with a range of PHASEC values.
-These are determined by finding the minimum of the chi2 parabola in each case.
-You will be left with a WRAPs.dat file that contains columns for the PHASEA/B/C values, a column with chi2 when using these values, and a final column with the previous chi2 when it was just the PHASEA/B values.
-Sort on this second-to-last column, save to acc_WRAPs.dat, dump everything beyond your current favourite chi2 cutoff, and go ahead and start working on PHASED (add PHASED into the timfile, increment the prev_labels and next_label).

 You might find that early on you have relatively few 'acceptable' solutions and that this balloons out to thousands upon thousands.
 That's probably OK.
-There's a reason you've resorted to a brute-force method.
-Hopefully after a few rounds where the number of solutions seems to be getting exponentially larger and you're now cutting off at chi2 of (for instance) 1.03 instead of 2 just so you don't have to wait all day for this to run, you will suddenly see a sharp decrease in the number of solutions.
-This is good!
-Now or maybe a round or two from now you can take the updated parfile output by TEMPO as your new starting parfile, dump all the PHASE wraps from your timfile, and quite possibly finish the phase connection yourself.
+Hopefully after a few rounds (which are of the same order as the number of parameters in your initial solution) the number of solutions will stop growing.
+If the numbers are millions, you can set the chi2 threshold lower, to (for instance) 1.6 instead of 2 just so you don't have to wait all day for this to run, you will suddenly see a sharp decrease in the number of solutions.

 You might also find that somewhere along the way you need to start fitting an additional parameter in order to keep getting any acceptable solutions.
 That's simply an edit of your starting parfile.

-OK.
-Good luck!

 ### Known issues

-I've only gone through this process once (and was successful!) so here's what I ran into, which probably isn't remotely exhaustive.
 * chi2 can start to blow up to the point where tempo.lis just writes it as a bunch of asterisks, and this confuses the parsing of tempo.lis into sticking your directory listing into WRAPs.dat.

-I worked around this by using awk to filter out the lines that had the correct number of columns before sorting the results.
+This is the time where you should start looking at your best solutions using the test_wraps.sh script.

 * There is a lot of manual intervention in this process that you will quickly realize could be automated quite easily.
 This is not a polished, final product.
 Feel free to make it more awesome.

-Personally, I'd have written it in Python, but to each their own!
+* (Erik Madsen): Personally, I'd have written it in Python, but to each their own!

 ### Unknown issues